Enigmage/lookup/README.md

     Example:

-        $ lookup -m scrupulous      (Fetches the meaning of Scrupulous)
+        $ pluck -m scrupulous      (Fetches the meaning of Scrupulous)
-        $ lookup -s scrupulous      (Fetches the synonyms of Scrupulous)
+        $ pluck -s scrupulous      (Fetches the synonyms of Scrupulous)
-        $ lookup -a scrupulous      (Fetches the antonyms of Scrupulous)
+        $ pluck -a scrupulous      (Fetches the antonyms of Scrupulous)

 #### Installation: